herlo/scale_installfest/README.rst

 SCALE InstallFest
 -----------------

-Ansible Tooling for the SCaLE Installfest setup
+Tooling and Documentation for the SCaLE Installfest setup